 On July 7, 2004, the plaintiffs again repled their claims by filing a third amended consolidated complaint, raising allegations of similar violations against the same parties generally based upon alleged facts not previously asserted.
 We, along with certain officer and director defendants and the underwriter defendants, filed motions to dismiss the third amended consolidated complaint on August 23, 2004.
 The plaintiffs filed response briefs to these motions on October 6, 2004, to which we filed a reply brief on November 18, 2004, and the other defendants filed reply briefs on November 17, 2004.
-A hearing on the pending motions was held on April 14, 2005.
+A hearing on the motions was held on April 14, 2005.
+On July 25, 2005, the court ruled on these motions, dismissing with prejudice the claims against our outside directors as well as the underwriter defendants, but denying our motion to dismiss.
+In evaluating this motion to dismiss, the court was required to view the pleadings in the light most favorable to the plaintiffs and to take the plaintiffs' allegations as true.

-We continue to believe the plaintiffs' claims in this matter are without merit and intend to vigorously defend ourselves.
+We continue to believe the plaintiffs' claims in this matter are without merit and intend to vigorously defend ourselves as this matter progresses.
 However, we cannot assure you that we will be found to have no liability in this matter.